Quick Links

 In middle school and early high school, the best test preparation is educating your child in reading, writing, and math.
 Vocabulary games and workbooks, daily work in math, and reading real books are strategies that will improve test scores in high school.

-I understood that studying for the SAT test was necessary for college admission and financial aid but, like many homeschool parents, I was frustrated that I had to teach to the test.
-My teenagers were also resistant.
-But the tests measured basic skills, and of all the things you want for children, reading, writing, and math skills are high on the priority list.
-Now that we are on the other side, we can all see the benefits of preparation!
+Many parents understand that studying for the SAT test is necessary for college admission and financial aid but, many are also frustrated and feel that they had to teach to the test.
+But the tests measure basic skills, and of all the things you want for children, reading, writing, and math skills are high on the priority list.
+I promise once you are on the other side, you can see the benefits of preparation!

 3. You can focus on literacy instead of tests to produce well-educated adults